Sync Bio

 Other Modules

-The system supports a variety of other modules, including coloning pickers, plate shakers, thermocyclers, centrifuges, magnetic bead devices, impedance-based cell monitoring, and UV-C LED sterilization.
+The system supports a variety of other modules, including colony pickers, plate shakers, thermocyclers, centrifuges, magnetic bead devices, impedance-based cell monitoring, and UV-C LED sterilization.
 (In some configurations, the total plate capacity will be reduced due to the space required by additional modules.)

 Example Applications